Alicia Eva: Coaching career

 Eva coached the Calder Cannons in the TAC Cup Girls competition in 2017, winning the competition's inaugural premiership, and led the NSW/ACT Youth Girls and Eastern Allies teams in the 2018 AFL Women's Under 18 Championships.
 She has served as a development coach of 's North East Australian Football League (NEAFL) team since 2018.

-In September 2017, Eva was featured in the AFL Media series The Chase, where she spoke about her initially limited playing opportunities in women's Australian rules football and her time in coaching prior to the creation of the AFL Women's, as well as her coaching aspirations post-football.
-In April 2019, Eva received the inaugural AFLCA coaching pathway scholarship, including a 12-month mentorship by then- coach John Worsfold, which included being mentored and she was enrolled in the second intake of the AFL Women's Coaching Academy later that year.
+In September 2017, Eva was featured in the AFL Media series The Chase, where she spoke about her initially limited playing opportunities in women's Australian rules football and her time in coaching prior to the creation of the AFL Women's, as well as her coaching aspirations post-playing.
+In April 2019, Eva received the inaugural AFLCA coaching pathway scholarship, including a 12-month mentorship by then- coach John Worsfold; she was enrolled in the second intake of the AFL Women's Coaching Academy later that year.
 She later completed a study tour in the United States at the end of the AFL season as part of her scholarship.